Vasile Lupu: Endowments

 Lupu founded churches and monasteries throughout his lands.
 The liturgical language was described as "vulgar Greek" by Robert Bargrave who travelled the lands.

 Education

 Lupu founded the Princely High School of Trei lerarhi Church in 1640, which taught in Greek and Latin.

 Family

-The Coci last name was carried on by Stefan Coci (son of Vasile Lupu) who married the daughter of Petru Rareş, a voivode of Moldavia, but also by the descendant of Gabriel Coci named Hatmanul.
+The Coci last name was carried on by Stefan Coci (son of Vasile Lupu) who married the daughter of Petru Rareș, a voivode of Moldavia, but also by the descendant of Gabriel Coci named Hatmanul.
 The descending line of Coci intersects with aristocratic families from Moldavia, old families such as the Bucioc, Boulesti, and Abazesti.

 Representation in postal stamps

 Vasile Lupu is depicted in a stamp issued by the Post of Moldova in 1999 and in a stamp of Romania issued in 2019.